fatfingers23/trackscape-discord-bot/README.md

     * `DISCORD_TOKEN` This is the discord token created from setting up a discord bot
     * `MANAGEMENT_API_KEY` can be set to w/e.
 It is used to password protect some endpoints of the API for communication between the bot and the api
     * `DEV_GUILD_ID` is the id of your discord server that is hosting your TrackScape discord bot
-  * The bot and api are ran via [shuttle](https://github.com/shuttle-hq/shuttle).
-But uses an older version.
-So may find you need to install it via `cargo binstall cargo-shuttle -y --version 0.37.0`
+  * The bot and api are ran via [shuttle](https://github.com/shuttle-hq/shuttle) via `cargo-shuttle v0.48.1`.
+If you are using an earlier version, it is recommended to upgrade.

 ## Running the Discord bot and API
 1. Make sure docker desktop is running and run `docker compose up -d` in the root of the project.
 Or make sure your monogodb and redis services are running